kiyote/RiftDrive/NOTES.md

 Actor
-Intelligence: How many cards you can hold
+Discipline: How many cards you can hold
 Expertise: How many cards per turn you can play
 Training: How many cards you can draw

+Concepts

+Focus
+A particular ability, for example, engineering/command/etc

+Skill
+A bundle of focus, for example a skill may offer 3xCommand-1 focus cards.